zephex

 VS Code

-VS Code should use the native stdio MCP config with a secure key prompt.
-Do not use the older hosted HTTP config for this setup.
+VS Code should use the HTTP MCP config with a secure key prompt.
+The hosted endpoint connects directly to Zephex without local processes.

 OVERVIEW

 VS Code can prompt for the API key instead of hardcoding it in the config file.
-For Zephex, the reliable setup is a stdio MCP server entry that runs `npx -y zephex` and injects the prompted key through the env block.
+For Zephex, use the HTTP server entry that connects directly to https://zephex.dev/mcp with the API key passed as a Bearer token in headers.

 CONFIG FILE LOCATION